 Short-term rental (STR) properties have become increasingly popular in recent years.
 Nashville is capitalizing on this market with more diverse and affordable rental options, great for travelers and tourists.
 Homeowners greatly benefit as well by having the option to list their property as a full-time or part-time vacation rental on user-friendly sites like Airbnb & VRBO.
 Data coming out of Nashville reveals that STRPs have seen substantial month-to-month performance growth and consistently outperform hotel occupancy numbers.
 As one of the first markets to take advantage of this growing housing trend, it may be time to take a closer look.
 How can we help you meet your STR and investment goals?

-In Nashville and Davidson County, the law requires that anyone wishing to rent a property on Short Term Rental Property (STRP) websites such Airbnb and HomeAway must receive a permit from the Metro Codes Department prior to listing.
-Metro has determined that not all short-term rentals are created equal.
-Let's review the two different types of STR permits Nashville has to offer.
+In Nashville and Davidson County, the law requires that anyone wishing to rent a property on one of the short-term rental property websites, such Airbnb and VRBO, must first receive a permit from the Metro Codes Department prior to listing.
+The owner must first determine if their property is eligible for a permit.

 Metro Nashville gives the following guidelines for what qualifies as an Owner-Occupied Short-Term Rental.

 Owner-occupied permits are the best route for individuals that permanently reside in the home where they want to operate a vacation rental.
 Since the ownership entity of the real estate must be in the owner’s actual name (and not an entity), it largely excludes short-term rental investors.
 New legislation came about because neighborhoods were tired of having to deal with travelers & tourists.
 These permits are intended for residential neighborhoods where the short-term rental aspect of the property will be ancillary to its primary use as a home.